justanotherinternetguy/notes-v2/School/IGS/Unit 10 - Climate Change and Human Activity.md

 		- Low environmental impact
 	- **CONS**
 		- Might hit birds
-		- Takes up a lot of space and is lound
+		- Takes up a lot of space and is loud
 		- Limited range and inconsistent output
 - **Biomass energy**
 	- Energy generated from burning organic matter
 	- E.g burning wood, corn, sugarcane, soy
 	- **PROS**
 		- Already in use
-		- Rewnewable and abundant
+		- Renewable and abundant
 		- Redirect waste from landfills
 	- **CONS**
 		- Can still produce pollution and toxic ash